MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/assign-access-levels-by-group-membership.md

 [!INCLUDE [version-eq-azure-devops](../../includes/version-eq-azure-devops.md)]

-Azure DevOps includes group-based licensing for Azure Active Directory (Azure AD) groups and Azure DevOps groups.
+Azure DevOps includes group-based licensing for Microsoft Entra groups and Azure DevOps groups.
 Learn how to add a group rule to assign an access level to a group.
 Resources in Azure DevOps are assigned to all members of the group.
 Group rules are also used to add users to team projects and other specific groups, like Contributors, Readers, and Administrators.

 When users leave the group, the licenses get freed and returned to your pool.
 You don't need to automate license management to reflect changes in your organizational structure on a per-user basis.